What's happened

 What the papers say

-According to Axios, the pandemic has accelerated bank branch closures, particularly affecting communities with high concentrations of lower-income residents.
-A study from the Philadelphia Fed highlighted that majority-Black communities saw a 10.1% increase in banking deserts.
-Metro reported that Lloyds Banking Group plans to close 292 branches, citing a shift to online banking as only 8% of customers use high street branches.
-The Scotsman noted that RBS, TSB, and Bank of Scotland will close around 50 branches by 2025, emphasizing the need for community banking support as digital banking becomes more prevalent.
+According to Axios, the pandemic has accelerated bank branch closures, particularly in communities with high concentrations of lower-income and minority residents.
+A study from the Philadelphia Fed highlighted that majority-Black communities saw a 10.1% increase in banking deserts, compared to a national average of 6.4%.
+Meanwhile, Metro reported that Lloyds Banking Group plans to close 292 branches, affecting Halifax and Bank of Scotland, with only 8% of customers visiting branches regularly.
+The Scotsman noted that RBS, TSB, and Bank of Scotland will close around 50 branches by 2025, emphasizing the shift towards mobile banking.
+These closures raise concerns about access to cash and face-to-face services, particularly for vulnerable populations.

 How we got here